-As Africa’s premier cement producer, we examine Dangote Cement’s operations in Cameroon and beyond.
+As Africa’s premier cement producer, we examine the operations of Dangote Cement in Cameroon and across the continent.

 Africa’s leading cement producer.
 It’s a title that Dangote Cement are certainly proud of.

 Dangote Cement Cameroon sits under the wider Dangote Cement Group, which operates a wide spectrum of businesses such as cement manufacturing, sugar milling, sugar refining, packaging material production and salt refining, among many others.
 The Group’s vision is to be recognised as a leading provider of essential needs in food and shelter in Sub-Saharan Africa.